-Why asset management software is important to the education sector
+Why asset and inventory management is important to schools and universities

-Asset tracking for education in the 21st century means preparing for a globalised and connected workplace, where technology resources are incorporated in the classroom and put in the hands of teachers and students.
+Asset management for the education sector in the 21st century means preparing for a globalised and connected workplace, where technology resources are incorporated in the classroom and put in the hands of teachers and students.
 And with so many shared assets, resource allocation needs to be efficient, and utilisation high to maximise value.

 Assets in the education sector can encompass an enormous range of items from buildings and the fixed and moveable furnishings they contain; equipment such as laptops, projectors, tablets and other high-value devices; office and school supplies; IT assets like software programs; and more.